-The task force held its kickoff meeting January 24-25 in Washington, D.C., where I learned that Ed Kopetsky, CIO of Lucille Packard Children’s Hospital Stanford in Palo Alto, California, lost his son Tim to an opioid overdose last May.
-Hurting badly and wanting to do something to fight the opioid epidemic, Kopetsky joined with Jim Turnbull, CIO of University of Utah Health, and Russ Branzell, president and CEO of CHIME, to form the CHIME Opioid Task Force.
+The task force held its kickoff meeting on January 24-25 in Washington, D.C., where I learned that Ed Kopetsky, CIO of Lucille Packard Children’s Hospital Stanford in Palo Alto, California, lost his son Tim to an opioid overdose last May.
+Hurting badly and wanting to do something to fight the opioid epidemic, Kopetsky joined with Jim Turnbull, CIO of the University of Utah Health, and Russ Branzell, president and CEO of CHIME, to form the CHIME Opioid Task Force.

 Currently, the task force has 22 members, including both healthcare and IT vendor executives.
 What is striking about this group is how many of its members have lost either children or other family members to opioid addiction.
 Thankfully, I am not one of these people, but I feel their losses deeply.

 At the kickoff meeting, we met with federal and state lobbyists and Congressional staff members.
 What struck all of us from CHIME was how little the federal government is really doing about the opioid crisis.
 While some money has been made available to fight opioid addiction through the Substance Abuse and Mental Health Services Administration (SAMHSA), Washington has basically left the states responsible for dealing with the epidemic.